top of page

 Have you ever thought about becoming a home-based educator?

 Life as an educator means working from home and enjoying the flexibility that comes with it.
-It also allows you to share your lived experiences with the children in your care.
+It also allows you to share your lived experiences with the tamariki in your care.

 Working as a home-based educator is not only rewarding and fulfilling, but it also allows you the freedom to set your own hours, work on your own schedule, and create your own curriculum.
 You can have a successful career as a home-based educator if you have the right attitude, work hard, and most importantly, possess a love for working with kids.